 - Functional symptoms: Some patients may struggle with things like coordination and communication.
 In severe cases, unconsciousness or seizures may occur.
 Loss of smell or taste can also occur among some patients.

 Concussion symptoms often develop slowly and last for a while.
-Even if a person feels fine right after bumping their head, they can still have a concussion.
+Even if a person feels fine right after bumping their head and suffer a head injury, they can still have a concussion.
 On average, it takes seven to 14 days for acute concussion symptoms to resolve.
 However, patients can still have lingering symptoms for months after a concussion.

 Ways Alcohol Impacts Your Brain